 Treatment and prognosis

-Conservative managment icludes NSAIDs and rehabilitation.
-Surgical management includes joint fusion or replacement with hemiarthroplasty and reverse total shoulder arthroplasty having good results depending on the severity of disease.
+Conservative management includes NSAIDs and rehabilitation.
+Surgical management includes joint fusion or replacement by hemiarthroplasty or reverse total shoulder arthroplasty 3, depending on the severity of the disease.

 History and etymology

 It was first reported by Neer et al in 1983 2.

 - 1. Ecklund KJ, Lee TQ, Tibone J et-al. Rotator cuff tear arthropathy.
 J Am Acad Orthop Surg.
 2007;15 (6): 340-9.
 Pubmed citation

 - 2. Neer CS, Craig EV, Fukuda H. Cuff-tear arthropathy.
 J Bone Joint Surg Am.
 1984;65 (9): 1232-44.
 Pubmed citation

 - 3. Eajazi A, Kussman S, LeBedis C, Guermazi A, Kompel A, Jawa A, Murakami AM.
 Rotator Cuff Tear Arthropathy: Pathophysiology, Imaging Characteristics, and Treatment Options.
 AJR.
 American journal of roentgenology.
 205 (5): W502-11. doi:10.2214/AJR.14.13815 - Pubmed